4 Ways To Care For Your Mental Health While On The Job Search

 You’re not alone.
 One quick online search and you’ll find a mountain of search results about mental health during the job search—with titles such as “Job Hunting Tips For People With Anxiety,” “Ways to Keep Going When Job Hunting Is Getting You Down,” and “Why Job Hunting Sucks When You Have Anxiety and Depression.”
 Even Forbes weighed in on the debate!
 (Although, the advice that boils down to “just stay positive” is not entirely helpful for people dealing with mental illness).

-So if you’re struggling, the first step to taking care of your mental health during a job transition is this: remember that you are not alone.
+So if you’re experiencing challenges, the first step to taking care of your mental health during a job transition is this: remember that you are not alone.
 Now, take a deep breath and keep reading.

 1. Get Schedule Savvy

-The largest obstacle during a job search lies in the fact that most people cannot quit their current job before applying to a new one.
-This results in essentially working two jobs at once.
-In order to manage it all, you’ll have to get serious about scheduling.
+If you’re currently working, the largest obstacle during a job search can lie in the fact that many people cannot quit their current job before applying to a new one.
+Managing your search, applications, and interviews takes an extensive amount of time, so in order to manage it all, you have to get serious about scheduling.
 From the moment you wake up to the moment your head hits the pillow at the end of the day, map out what you will be doing.

 Take it even further and break down each element of your tasks.
 For example, you may have scheduled time to work on your resume, but what does that mean for you?
 Get specific about what that will entail; do you need to create different versions of your resume?
 Do you want to update your skills?
 Do you need to check in with references?
 By unpacking your to-do list in this way you will save yourself a massive amount of time and brain power later on.